tour of monte rosa

 Real-time accommodation availability in our app

 As part of our acquisition of TMB Planner, we’ve integrated technology into our app to check bed availability for mountain huts.
-At time of launch, we focused on incorporating the existing TMB Planner accommodation scope for the Tour du Mont Blanc trail, however, we’ve now extended the same technology to other popular trails where accommodation is challenging for DIY planners to find, such as Alta Via 1 in the Dolomites and the newest trail we are working on, the West Highland Way in Scotland.
+At time of launch, we focused on incorporating the existing TMB Planner accommodation scope for the Tour du Mont Blanc trail, however, we’ve now extended the same technology to other popular trails where accommodation is challenging for DIY planners to find, such as Alta Via 1 in the Dolomites and the newest trail, the West Highland Way in Scotland.

 What type of accommodation can we provide availability data for?